sarath0750/kubecost-setup/kubecost.md

-Documentation for Installing Kubecost and Integrating  Grafana Overview
+Documentation for Installing Kubecost and Integrating  Grafana overview
 This document guides you through the installation and configuration of Kubecost, Grafana in a Kubernetes environment.
 These tools work together to monitor the costs of Kubernetes resources.
 Table of Contents
 1. Introduction